mdefrance/AutoCarver/README.md

 </p>

-**AutoCarver** automates supervised feature discretization (binning) to maximize statistical association with your target — using Tschuprow's T or Cramér's V — and validates the chosen bins against a held-out dev set.
-It supports **binary classification**, **multiclass classification**, and **regression**, and is widely used for credit scoring, fraud detection, and risk modeling.
+**AutoCarver** turns raw numeric, categorical, and ordinal columns into optimal, drift-robust, human-readable bins in a few lines of code.
+Stop losing model performance to suboptimal manual binning — and stop discovering overfit bins in production monitoring.

+- **Provably optimal** — exhaustive search: for a fixed `min_freq`, `max_n_mod` and metric (Tschuprow's T by default, or Cramér's V), no other admissible bin combination scores higher.
+- **Robust by construction** — every candidate grouping is vetoed unless it holds on a held-out dev set (and optional CV folds), at `fit` time rather than in monitoring.
+- **Define → carve → model** — declare your `Features`, `fit` a carver, `transform`: the whole feature set is carved in one supervised pass, not one notebook per feature.
+One carver per target type — `BinaryCarver`, `MulticlassCarver`, `OrdinalCarver`, `ContinuousCarver` (regression) — all with the identical API.
+- **AI-assisted** — a local MCP server lets your LLM assistant qualify and carve columns through tool calls, fully on your machine.

+Built for credit scoring, fraud detection, and risk modeling.

 ## 🆕 What's New